 Unlike other pieces of hardware in your business, it may be unwise to standardise on a single type of keyboard and mouse for everyone.
 People have individual ergonomic needs, so you cater for these by offering a range of models.

-Computer projectors are an alternative to computer monitors and allow you to project a large image onto a blank wall or screen.
-Projectors are useful for presentations and meetings and can often be connected to DVD players or digital TV boxes too.
+Computer projectors are an alternative to computer monitors.
+They allow you to project a large image onto a blank wall or screen – typically from a laptop.
+Projectors are useful for presentations and meetings and can be connected to tablets and digital TV boxes, too.

 Other types of input device